swansong/angular-style-guide/README.md

     <gallery-list></gallery-list>
 Basic purpose easily discernable, generic enough to be flexible with addition of attributes

+Directives need not have controllers.
+If there is a controller for the directive, it is named and not an inline function.

+    //not recommended
+    controller: function (Dependency) { },
+this can and will get messy

+    //recommended
+    controller: DirectiveNameController,
+    controllerAs: directiveNameView,

-Directives need not have controllers, but will almost always have templates.
+Directives will almost always have templates.
 Every module that templates out HTML should have a directive at the root of the module's namespace ('whatever.directive.js').
 For other directives in the module, the name of a directive file should match the directive and contain the module's namespace.
-A directive named 'thingList' in the 'whatever' module should be in a file called 'whatever.thingList.directive.js'
+A directive named 'thingList' in the 'whatever' module should be in a file called 'whatever.thingList.directive.js'.
+If there's an associated controller, it should be called 'WhateverThingListController'.

 ### Templates/Views ###
 The main HTML file for a module should always be 'whatever.index.html'.
 Index is synonymous with root/main file, and the 'whatever' namespace indicates that it is just the main template for that piece of the app.
 This will also be the template file for the root directive of that module.
 Additional sub-components can have other names.
 For example, in the 'sample' module, the template for a 'thingList' directive in the 'whatever' module should probably be 'whatever.thingList.html'.